Shopping Cart

 Switch management via Sophos Central

-Sophos offers several ways to manage the new switches.
-You can configure them locally via the web interface or CLI (command line) and also via SNMP if needed.
-The simplest and most convenient method is certainly the Sophos Central connection.
-This means that in the future, you will have your firewalls, access points and switches, together with all other central solutions, united on one console.
+Sophos offers various ways to manage the new switches.
+You can configure them locally via the web interface or CLI (command line) and, if required, also via SNMP.
+However, the easiest and most convenient method is certainly the Sophos Central connection.
+This means that in future you will have your firewalls, Access Points and switches, together with all other Central solutions, combined on one console.

 Here are some first impressions of what is currently possible with Central: